dazinator/DotNet.Cabinet/README.md

 ```

 Now, you can create / update and delete files from the cabinet.
-To create files, you can pass in any `IFileInfo` which supplies the file name and content information.
+To create files, you can pass in any `IFileInfo` which supplies the file name and file content.
-For example, StringFileInfo let's you create a file by directly supplying it's string content:
+For example, `StringFileInfo` let's you create a file by directly supplying it's string content:

 ```